-The CEO’s primary tasks are as follows: (i) to develop and implement long-term corporate strategies; (ii) responsible for the day-to-day management decisions and implementation of corporate long and short term plans; (iii) acts as direct communication between the board and the management team; And (iv) contact the internal and external stakeholders on behalf of the company.
+The CEO’s primary tasks are as follows: (i) to develop and implement long-term corporate strategies; (ii) responsible for the day-to-day management decisions and implementation of corporate long and short-term plans; (iii) act as direct communication between the board and the management team; And (iv) contact the internal and external stakeholders on behalf of the company.

 The primary functions of the CFO are as follows: (i) supervising the management of the company’s administrative, financial, and risk management; (ii) the development of financial and operational strategies, including metrics related to strategy; (iii) Monitoring planned controls for ongoing development and preservation of company assets; And (iv) reporting accurate financial results.